konklone/bit.voyage/README.md

 ### Work in progress

-Work is in progress on the short-term goal: send files over WebSockets to a server that stores those files somewhere.
+Work is in progress on the short-term goal: send files over WebSockets to a server that stores those files "somewhere".

-For right now, that's planned to be Amazon's S3 storage service.
+For right now, that "somewhere" will be Amazon's S3 storage service.
 S3 access credentials will either be entered by users in text fields, or bookmarked in the URL's hash fragment.

 ### Credits